anoopjeerige/realtimeCV/README.md

  the pretrained model graph.
 You'll see the message `Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)` when it's ready.

-Now you can access the instance's static IP address using a web browser.
+Now you can access the instance's IP address using a web browser.
  When you upload an image file with a `jpeg`, `jpg`, or `png` extension, the application shows the result of the object detection inference.
- The inference may take up to 30 seconds, depending on the image.
+ The inference may take up to 10 seconds, depending on the image.

 You can check the objects by clicking labels shown to the right of the image.

+You can upload an video file (preferably small < 5MB, .mp4, 3gp),
+ for the object detection inference.
+The Real-time detection take the web cam as the source for the object detection.

 ## How to use different models
 There are five pretrained models that can be used by the application.